rdswyc/DataStructures/README.md

-# Data Structures in C
+# Data Structures in C/C++

-Hello!
+Hello there!
 Here you will find some common data structures and samples.
-Everything here is build up as simple single file, console apps for simplicity.
+Everything is built up as simple single file, console apps for simplicity.
 The main focus of this project is to share data structures, pointers, operations and asymptotic behavior of each solution.

 ## What are the structures included?